• Style Guides

 Starting off, if you’ve ever had an art class, they likely went over the color wheel.

-Blue, yellow and red are primary colors, while purple, orange and green are tertiary colors, offsets of primary colors.
+Blue, yellow and red are primary colors, while purple, orange and green are secondary colors, offsets of primary colors.
 When you look at a primary color, the color directly across the wheel is the best complementary color — therefore orange and blue, purple and yellow, red and green all look great together.

 You don’t have to only decorate with those shades, though — colors next to each other on the color wheel; like purple, green and blue, complement each other in decorating.
 The same holds true for warm colors like red, orange, and yellow.